marielfrank/codecademy-greeterbot/README.md

 # codecademy-greeterbot
-The files for a RaspberryPi bot to greet people to the Codecademy office in the morning.
+The files used for a RaspberryPi bot to greet people to the Codecademy office in the morning.